-Along both edges you will have some impressive views, to the pointy peaks in the distance, and down to the Ladybower reservoir.
+Along both edges you will have some impressive views.
+Over to the pointy peaks in the distance, and down to the Ladybower Reservoir.

 The Roaches is another rocky Edge.
 Yes the Peak District has a lot of them.

-This walk starts off taking you below the Roaches, and then you will hike up it, where you will have fantastic far reaching views across the Peak District.
+This walk starts off taking you below the Roaches, before hiking up it, where you will have fantastic far reaching views across the Peak District.
 Apparently you can see as far as Snowden on a clear day.

 You will then descend down into the woods, to reach the enchanting Lud’s Church, before doing a small loop, then heading back.